Naturality and mapping class groups in Heegaard Floer homology: Translating bifurcations of gradients to Heegaard diagrams

-In this part, we are going to discuss how to choose spanning trees appropriately in Propositions~\ref{prop:1-param} and~\ref{prop:2-param-cod-1} to pass from overcomplete to actual Heegaard diagrams, without altering the relationship of the diagrams before and after the bifurcation in an essential way.
+In this section, we will show how to choose spanning trees appropriately in Propositions~\ref{prop:1-param} and~\ref{prop:2-param-cod-1} to pass from overcomplete to actual Heegaard diagrams, without altering the relationship of the diagrams before and after the bifurcation in an essential way.
 We are going to write $\Gamma$ for $\Gamma(f_x,v_x)$ and $\Gamma'$ for $\Gamma(f_y,v_y)$.
-Similarly, we use the shorthand $\Gamma_\pm$ for $\Gamma_\pm(f_x,v_x)$ and $\Gamma_\pm'$ for $\Gamma_\pm(f_y,v_y)$.
+Similarly, we use the shorthand $\Gamma_\pm$ for $\Gamma_\pm(f_x,v_x)$ and $\Gamma_\pm'$ for $\Gamma_\pm(f_y,v_y)$, where $\Gamma_\pm(f,v)$ is defined in Definition~\ref{def:Gamma-pm}.
 By abuse of notation, if $p$ is a non-degenerate critical point of $f_0$, then we also write $p$ for the corresponding critical points of $f_x$ and $f_y$.
-Furthermore, we view $p$ as the midpoint of the appropriate edge of $\Gamma_\pm$ or $\Gamma_\pm'$, even though these graphs are not strictly speaking subsets of $M$, but are factors of $\Gamma$ and $\Gamma'$, respectively, and the latter two graphs do contain $p$.
+Furthermore, if $p$ is index~1 or~2, we also view $p$ as the midpoint of the appropriate edge of $\Gamma_+ \cup \Gamma_-$.
+Even though this graph is not strictly speaking a subset of $M$, it is obtained from $\Gamma$ -- which does contain $p$ -- by identifying its vertices lying in $R_+(\g)$ and its vertices lying in $R_-(\g)$.
+Similarly, we can view $p$ as the midpoint of the appropriate edge of $\Gamma_+' \cup \Gamma_-'$.

-Suppose we are in case~\eqref{item:birthdeath} of Proposition~\ref{prop:1-param}, and without loss of generality, consider the case of the death of the critical points $p \in C_0(f_x)$ and $q \in C_1(f_x)$.
-Then the graphs $\Gamma$ and $\Gamma'$ differ by a small isotopy, and by removing the vertex $p$ of valency one and the neighboring vertex $q$ of valency two, together with the neighboring edges (the two flows in $W^s(q)$).
-If $W^s(q) \cap R_-(\g) \neq \emptyset$, then we also remove that vertex.
-So $\Gamma_\pm'$ can be obtained from $\Gamma_\pm$ by deleting a vertex of valency one, together with the neighboring edge.
-Hence, there is an obvious bijection $b$ between the spanning trees of $\Gamma_\pm$ and $\Gamma_\pm'$ such that $H(f_x,v_x,\S,T_\pm)$ and $H(f_y,v_y,\S,T_\pm')$ are small isotopic translates of each other, whenever $T_\pm' = b(T_\pm)$.
+Suppose we are in case~\eqref{item:birthdeath} of Proposition~\ref{prop:1-param} (0-1 or 2-3 birth-death), and without loss of generality, consider the case of the birth of the critical points $p \in C_0(f_y)$ and $q \in C_1(f_y)$.
+Then $\Gamma$ is obtained from~$\Gamma'$ by a small isotopy, deleting the vertex~$q$ of valence two along with its two adjacent edges, and merging the two vertices in~$\Gamma'$ it was connected to (one of which is~$p$).
+There is a map $b$ from spanning trees of $\Gamma_\pm$ to spanning trees of $\Gamma'_\pm$, given by small isotopy and adding the edge whose midpoint is~$q$; then $H(f_x,v_x,\Sigma,T_\pm)$ and $H(f_y,v_y,\Sigma,b(T_\pm)$ are the same isotopy diagram.

-Similarly, in case~\eqref{item:isot}, the graphs $\Gamma$ and $\Gamma'$ are the same, except for a small isotopy.
-So again, this induces a bijection $b$ of spanning trees of $\Gamma_\pm$ and $\Gamma_\pm'$ such that $H(f_x,v_x,\S,T_\pm)$ and $H(f_y,v_y,\S,T_\pm')$ represent the same isotopy diagram, whenever $T_\pm' = b(T_\pm)$.
+Similarly, in case~\eqref{item:isot} (1-2 tangency), the graphs $\Gamma$ and $\Gamma'$ are the same, except for a small isotopy.
+This induces a bijection $b$ of spanning trees of $\Gamma_\pm$ and $\Gamma_\pm'$ such that $H(f_x,v_x,\S,T_\pm)$ and $H(f_y,v_y,\S,b(T_\pm))$ represent the same isotopy diagram.
 So bifurcations~\eqref{item:birthdeath} and~\eqref{item:isot} have no effect on isotopy diagrams if we choose the spanning trees consistently.